google/ioweb2015/README.md

 `gulp backend:test` will run backend server tests.
 If, while working on the backend, you feel tired of running the command again and again, use `gulp backend:test --watch` to watch for file changes and re-run tests automatically.

+Add `--gae` cmd line argument to the test task to run GAE-based tests.